Summer Reading

 Required Books

 Students will need to purchase their own copies of the books below and are expected to read closely and annotate.
-Any edition of these oft-reprinted books will do and can be readily found on Amazon or in any new or used bookstore.
+Any edition of these oft-reprinted books will do and can be readily found on Amazon or in any new- or used-book bookstore.

 Mythology: Timeless Tales of Gods and Heroes, by Edith Hamilton.
 By way of review (or introduction), students should read at least the following: